AutoPas/AutoPas/docs/userdoc/ContainerInterfaceModel.md

 # Container Interface Model

 The behavior described in this section is completely hidden from AutoPas users.
-To ensure functionality, particles must not move more than `skin / 2` within the specified Verlet rebuild frequency.
+To ensure functionality, particles must not move more than `verletSkinPerTimestep / 2` per timestep.
 This was initially implemented in [PR 642](https://github.com/AutoPas/AutoPas/pull/642), so more details can be found there.

 ## External Linked Cells-like interface